Stay Up To Date

 Enjoying this read?
 Subscribe to the Jazel Auto newsletter for the latest dealership marketing tips, strategies, and insights delivered straight to your inbox.

-Social media: Easy for the Kardashians, difficult for dealers.
+Social media marketing: Easy for the Kardashians, difficult for dealers.
 For one reason or another, dealers struggle with social media.
 Maybe it’s because they feel like there’s really only so much you can say to get people to buy cars.
 Maybe it’s because social media is so impermanent, and a car is such a large and important purchase.
 Maybe it’s because they don’t feel like they need to.
 This article isn’t about why dealerships should be on social media; it’s about inspiration.
-Here are some dealers who are owning it so hard on social media, you can’t help but be impressed.
+Here are some dealers who are owning it on social media, you can’t help but be impressed.
+By the way, if you don’t have the time or staff to do it yourself, Jazel offers basic social media posting for car dealers.

 Happy customers are automotive social media currency that not a lot of dealers are sure how to spend.
 Here’s how.
 Posting a picture with a spanking new beautiful car and the happy owner – and tagging that owner – is a great way encourage referrals, spread the Galpin name, and, like the best automotive social media strategies, show off a little bit to the world just how awesome the dealership is.